 - Employers who fail to meet the conditions of our Employer User Policy.

-- Employers who post positions requiring employees to sell products or services door to door (cold calling).
+- Employers who have positions requiring employees to sell products or services door to door (cold calling).
 This is for the safety and security of our students.

 - Employers who are involved in strikes and are hiring for positions which are included in the affected bargaining units.